Home

 How to File a Diminished Value Claim in Connecticut

-Insurance companies will often want to negotiate so it is in your best interest to enlist the services of a professional diminished value appraiser for help with your claim.
+Insurance companies often want to negotiate.
+By doing so, they can lower how much they pay you.
+Some insurance carriers may initially offer nothing.
+Due to those potential outcomes, it’s best to receive a professional diminished value appraisal for help with your claim.
 Haggle and negotiate until they get firm with their offer.